-Many people living with HIV who adhere to regular anti-retroviral therapy (ART) have undetectable levels of HIV in their blood.
-However, while these individuals are much less likely to spread the virus or live most of the symptoms and complications, they still have latent HIV in certain body tissues, a phenomenon known as "HIV reservoir".
-If people with HIV suppression by HAART stop taking the medication, harmful levels of HIV result in an "rebound”.
+Many people living with HIV who adhere to regular antiretroviral therapy (ART) have undetectable levels of HIV in their blood.
+However, while these individuals are much less likely to spread the virus or live most of the symptoms and complications, they still have latent HIV in certain body tissues, a phenomenon known as the "reservoir of HIV."
+If people with HIV with ART suppression stop taking their medication, harmful levels of HIV will lead to a “rebound”.

-anti-HIV therapy optimization
+Optimization of anti-HIV therapy

-In addition to selecting the correct time to enter the administration of HAART, researchers are also tryingART optimize the therapeutic action of long development that are able to suppress viral load for extended periods of time.
+In addition to selecting the right time to enter ART, researchers are also optimize ART for long-term therapeutic action that will be able to suppress viral load for long periods of time.

 Strengthening the immune system

-The researchers are also exploring how immune cells can be manipulated to control HIV in the long run.
+Researchers are also exploring how immune cells can be manipulated to control HIV in the long run.

-chronic viral infections such as HIV infection leads to depletion of T cells in which immune cells called "T cells", which now do not adequately perform their normal functions identify and kill virus-infected cells.
-Scientists have developed antibodies known as anti-PD1 or anti-PD-L1 were observed in combating depletion of T cellsvitroand clinical trials of cancer by blocking a cell with the ligand-receptor that interacts letando these cells to atrophy and die.
-Researchers are now checking whether these drugs may be able to help control HIV levels in the blood.
+Chronic viral infections such as HIV infection lead to T cells depletion in which immune cells called "T cells," which fail to properly perform their normal functions of identifying and killing virus-infected cells.
+The scientists have developed antibodies known as anti-PD1 or anti-PD-L1 that have been observed in fighting T-cell depletion vitro and in cancer clinical trials by blocking a receptor-binding ligand cell that interacts by lethargizing these cells to atrophy and dying.
+Researchers are now verifying that these drugs may be able to help control HIV levels in the blood.
 Learn more about a recent clinical study of anti-PD-L1 therapy for HIV (external link).

-Using another strategy in 2015, the scientists primed (traduror's note: see here) TK cells (specialized immune cells to destroy organic cells "defective", "potentially dangerous" or inadequate to the proper functioning of the "body" A kind of Gestapo) T cells with fragments of proteins of HIV.
-Scientists have found that these cells suitably stimulated eliminated HIV-infected cells in petri dishes and humans mice genetically modified to have immune systems Note: A Petri dish, and the Petri dish is a cylindrical container, flat glass or plastic lab professionals use for culture of microorganisms.
-The name was given to this laboratory instrument in honor of the German bacteriologist Julius Richard Petri (1852-1921) who invented it in 1877 when working as assistant Robert Koch (Translator's note: Despite the reservations that wikipédia made to the text, I could not simply ignore the mention of such a man).
-The study suggests that a therapeutic vaccine may likewise increase the T cell response to HIV can be successful in achieving sustained viral remission.
+Using another strategy in 2015, the scientists primed (traduror's note: see here) TK cells (specialized immune cells to destroy organic cells "defective", "potentially dangerous" or inadequate to the proper functioning of the "body" A kind of Gestapo) of T cells with fragments of HIV proteins.
+Scientists have discovered that these properly driven cells have eliminated HIV-infected cells in Petri dishes and in mice genetically modified to have human immune systems Note: A Petri dish, or Petri dish, is a cylindrical, flat, glass or plastic container that the laboratory professionals use for the culture of microorganisms.
+The name was given to this laboratory instrument in honor of the German bacteriologist Julius Richard Petri (1852-1921) who invented it in 1877 when working as assistant of Robert Koch (Translator's note: In spite of the reservations that the wiki made to the text, I could not simply ignore the mention of such a man).
+The study suggests that a therapeutic vaccine can in the same way increase the response of T cells to HIV can be successful in achieving sustained viral remission.